-THE orofacial area plays a role in conveying lexical, emotional and idiosyncratic information.
+T HE lower part of the face, which we refer to as the orofacial area (see Fig. 1), plays an important role in conveying lexical, emotional and idiosyncratic information.
 These factors are integrated in a nontrivial manner, facilitating face to face communications.
 It is important to generate proper facial movements for virtual agents (VAs) to communicate a message more effectively and more naturally.
 Although emotion is expressed throughout the whole face, there are emotional states such as happiness for which the orofacial area plays a big role (e.g., smile).
 For these emotions, in particular, careful modeling of the relationship between emotion and articulation is required to have more natural and expressive VAs.

 Several factors contribute to the variation in the orofacial area.
 The orofacial muscles are activated by the articulatory movements imposed through the vocal region.
 The relation between lip motion and phonetic content is colored by the emotional cues expressed in the message.
 This coupling between lexical and emotional contents is also affected by idiosyncratic characteristics across people.
 The integration between these factors in the orofacial area is complex [1, 2].
-Most of previous studies on lip movement synthesis have relied on the recordings from one subject in order to avoid speaker variations [3, 4, 5].
+Most of the previous studies on lip movement synthesis have relied on the recordings from one subject in order to avoid speaker variations [3, 4, 5].
 Since multimodal emotional corpora usually include multiple speakers with limited data per subject [6], it is important that the models can effectively capture speaker variability.
 If these variations are not carefully considered, the model may predict trajectories that average these variations, creating over-smoothed movements.
-Furthermore, most of previous models for lip movements rely on transcriptions (e.g., phonemes or triphonemes) [7, 8, 9], or transcriptions plus the target emotional categories [5, 10, 11].
+Furthermore, most of the previous models for lip movements rely on transcriptions (e.g., phonemes or triphonemes) [7, 8, 9], or transcriptions plus the target emotional categories [5, 10, 11].
 The need for transcriptions limits the domain of applications.
 We envision a data-driven lip generation framework that does not require transcription, and can effectively capture the temporal relations between speech, lip movement and emotion.

-E-mail: najme.sadoughi@gmail.com, busso@utdallas.edu
+$E\text{-}mail:\ najme.sadoughi@gmail.com,\ busso@utdallas.edu$

 Speech conveys verbal and nonverbal cues, having a direct influence in the visual appearance of the orofacial area.
 For example, speech is one of the primary channels to convey emotions [12].
 Therefore, relying on speech for modeling the nonverbal behaviors in the orofacial area can help the model to capture the fine expressive movements shown during natural interactions.
 Our envisioned framework relies on speech features to generate lip motion.
+From an application perspective, having a system that synthesizes lip motion only from speech is very appealing.
+It brings flexibility to the system that otherwise is not possible without adding additional modules.
+From a theoretical perspective, the problem is also appealing, exploring and learning directly the temporal relationship between speech features and lip motion (e.g., lip appearance).